-The Cornell team is comprised of over 40 undergraduate students from Chemical Engineering, Chemistry, Mechanical, Electrical and Computer Engineering.
-Under the advisement of CBE Professor Roseanna Zia the team competes against 32 teams from universities across the United States.
-The annual national AIChE competition goal is to build a chemical-powered car about the size of a shoebox which can travel 50-100 feet while carrying a water payload of 0-500 mL and stop within the required range and time period.
+The Cornell ChemE Car Team is comprised of over 40 undergraduate students from Chemical Engineering, Chemistry, Mechanical, Electrical and Computer Engineering.
+Under the advisement of CBE Professor Abe Stroock, the team competes against 32 teams from universities across the United States.
+The goal is to compete at the national AIChE competition with a chemical-powered car about the size of a shoebox.
+The car needs to travel 50-100 feet while carrying a water payload of 0-500 mL and stop within the required range and time period.

-The Cornell Chemical Engineering Car Team finished has competed well and finished first at the AIChE National Conferences.
+The Cornell ChemE Car Team has competed well with multiple first place finishes at the AIChE National Conference.
 The event requires students to problem-solve on the spot.
-They learn the distance their car will have to travel and the load it will carry just one hour before the competition starts.
-The car team prepared for the event with hundreds of calibration runs in Olin Hall.
-The Cornell car finished perfectly on the line in 2012!
+They learn the distance their car will need to travel and the load it will carry just one hour before the competition starts.
+The car team prepares for the event with hundreds of calibration runs in Olin Hall.
+A noteworthy performance occurred in 2012 when the Cornell car finished perfectly on the line!

-If you are interested in finding out more about the team please email email@example.com.
-The team meets on Wednesday's at 5:00 pm in 165 Olin Hall and all are welcome to attend.
+If you are interested in finding out more about the team please email firstname.lastname@example.org.
+The team meets on Wednesdays at 5:00 pm in 165 Olin Hall.
+All are welcome to attend.